zarhus/docs/docs/getting-started/building.md

 !!! note

-    You can also use `bmap-tools` [from
+    You can also use `bmaptool` [from
-    GitHub](https://github.com/intel/bmap-tools) if it is not available in your distro.
+    GitHub](https://github.com/yoctoproject/bmaptool) if it is not available in your distro.

 ## Build